kylemcdonald/SharingFaces/readme.md

 * Optimize JPG saving and loading
 * Shader pass for any final correction
 * Abstract the data representation out of ofxFaceTracker
+* Check if FaceTracker can be run faster using [clang-omp](http://clang-omp.github.io/)

 ### Hardware